Date Visited: May 2015

 - Winair (operated by Air Antilles Express) – services to St. Maarten

 There is a regular scheduled international ferry service between San Juan (Puerto Rico) and Santo Domingo (Dominican Republic), which is operated by America Cruise Ferries.
 The service runs three times a week with the crossing taking 14-hours.
-Check their website for current schedule and fares.
+Check this website for current schedule and fares.

 Caribbean Fantasy (also operated by America Cruise Ferries) offers a weekly ferry service between Mayaguez (west coast of Puerto Rico) and Santo Domingo (Dominican Republic).
 The ferry sails every Wednesday, returning the following Tuesday (giving return passengers one week to enjoy the Dominican Republic).
 Crossing time is 12-hours.